zilard/metrix/README.md

 You don't need to run the server separately in case you executed "make deploy" "make deploy" will deploy the server in a kubernetes deployment, and expose it through a NodePort service

+You can check the local server port on which the NodePort service exposed the "metrix" REST API server with

+    kubectl get svc
+    NAME         TYPE        CLUSTER-IP      EXTERNAL-IP   PORT(S)          AGE
+    kubernetes   ClusterIP   10.96.0.1       <none>        443/TCP          2d22h
+    metrix       NodePort    10.107.231.48   <none>        8080:30094/TCP   15s

+In this case this is PORT 30094